LIVVkit/LIVVkit/docs/headers/README.md

 | `.js`     | `license-css` |
 | `.ncl`    | `license-ncl` |

-*Note: Because comment syntax differs between these file types, files mush have one of these extensions in order to determine which template file to use.
-That is, extension-less files, and files without the above extensions are ignored.*
+*Note: Because comment syntax differs between these file types, files mush have one of the above extensions --- extension-less files, and files without the above extensions are ignored.*

 This script work by first sourcing `license-setup.sh`, which sets the important search variables: